 We have street parking around the church.
 Many people enjoy walking to church and buses are frequent on Lonsdale (1 block east) or 15th (4 blocks north).
 HandyDART will also take people directly to our door.

-Come early and listen to the choir rehearse.
+Come early and listen to our band rehearse.
 Start your morning with a cup of coffee ready when you arrive.
-After our worship time, come downstairs for tea, coffee or juice and a cookie.
+After our worship time, stay and enjoy a treat.
 Take the opportunity to meet others.
 Ask questions.
 Make new friends.
 Connect with someone you already know who happens to be part of our community.

 Wear whatever you are most comfortable in.
 Jeans are fine.
 Some people prefer to dress up.
 We just appreciate your presence.